ianthompson2011/24702-Robotics-FTC/README.md

 <h1>GUIDE FOR CONTRIBUTIONS AND ADDITIONS</h1>

 <p>Welcome!
 This guide will help you safely contribute to our robotics code repository.
 We’ll walk through creating branches, committing changes, testing, opening pull requests, getting code reviewed, and merging.
-Follow these steps to keep our main branch (called <code>master</code>) safe and working for everyone.</p>
+Follow these steps to keep our main branch (called <code>main</code>) safe and working for everyone.</p>
-<p>Below the contributing guide are instuctions on the forked repo.
+<p>Below the contributing guide are instructions on the forked repo.
 Skip down to see that. </p>

 <h3>TLDR</h3>
-<strong>Make sure that the code you are pushing compiles correctly and works towards your desired purpose.
-NEVER PUSH CODE TO MASTER IF IT DOES NOT COMPILE CORRECTLY.
-Due to merging conflicts, we will not be making seperate branches, so we trust that the code you commit is valid. <code>git revert</code> can be used if code does not work correctly or if we need changes.</strong>
+<strong>All changes must go through a branch and pull request.
+NEVER push directly to <code>main</code>.
+PRs must be reviewed before merging.
+If conflicts appear, fix them on your branch before merging. <code>main</code> must always compile and remain stable.</strong>

 <h2>1.
 Setup</h2>
 <ul>